Abuse of Prescription ADHD Medicines Rising on College Campuses

 to focus.
 Many students wrongly believe stimulants will improve their ability to learn

 and get better grades.
-ADHD medicines are also being used to curb appetites for weight
+ADHD medicines are also being used to curb appetites for cosmetic

-loss.
+weight loss or athletics.
 Some also use them to get high.
-But although these medicines are considered
+But while these medicines

-safe when taken as prescribed, they can cause health problems and addiction when not
+are considered safe when taken as prescribed, they can cause health problems and addiction

 Attention on ADHD medicines

 ADHD is short for attention deficit hyperactivity disorder.
 This is a common childhood